nicolehollant/sproj/writing/lexicons-writeup/lexicons.md

 Each entry from these forms can then be easily POST-ed to our API and can be accessible!

-## National Research Council Canada (NRC) Colour Lexicon
-## National Research Council Canada (NRC) Affect-Intensity Lexicon
+### Other lexicons
-## National Research Council Canada (NRC) VAD Lexicon

-These three lexicons followed largely from the first.
+The other lexicons that we are using are the National Research Council Canada (NRC) Colour Lexicon, Affect-Intensity Lexicon, and VAD Lexicon.
+These three followed largely from the first.
 They shared similar formats, and we only had to change how we parsed them.
 These lexicons were all one-entry-per-line, so we were able to skip our finished-entry checking, and otherwise the differences were solely in the `process_line` which had to be catered to each lexicon.
 As they are also single-form, we skipped difference checking for all of them.

+### Potential Downfalls

+As per the construction of these lexicons, there are some legitamate cons.
+The most jarring is in the sense of everything being a unigram.
+With a limited understanding of language, one notices that a word's meaning depends on surrounding words.
+As these lexicons are manufactured without context, we lose this crucial aspect of how words relate to and affect one another.
+For the first model, we will not do anything about this at the dataset level; there is, however, some room to account for this in the model.
+Google has an NGrams API which holds data regarding the probability of a sequence of words being used within the collection of Google books in a specified time period.
+This may allow for us to have a certain level of control where we may take whether a sequence of words is likely to occur into consideration.

+In the long term, as this is not an elegant solution, we may consider altering our dataset.
+For this we would likely go through with scraping Twitter; this would provide us with a large amount of data that we can apply certain criteria to.
+We can decide on rules for when a tweet is classified as belonging to a given emotion category: perhaps based off of hashtags, keywords, or emojis.
+This then would allow us to command control over our dataset, where we can take any data we see fit—most notably, n-grams.